ldsands/UsefulCodeSnippets/ProgrammingLanguages/Python/PythonInstall.md

 ### Poetry Environments

-- This will creat and manage virtual environments using Poetry
+- This will create and manage virtual environments using Poetry

 ```sh
 pyenv local 3.9.8